Programs

 Since 2015, STEM+C has been a proud partner with FIRST (For Inspiration and Recognition of Science and Technology).
 Over 10+ years, we've grown from a small FLL team into a sustainable, community-driven robotics program—progressing through FLL, FTC, and now FRC.
 Our longevity reflects our commitment to the students and families we serve.

-Our core program is FIRST Robotics Competition (FRC)—a high-energy, industry-grade engineering challenge where high school students design, build, program, and compete with full-sized robots in regional and national competitions.
+Our high-school program: an industry-grade engineering challenge where students design, build, program, and compete with full-sized (115 lb) robots at regional and national events.

 Time Commitment